Spatial calibration

 # %%

-# Open an image and its axes metadata
+# Open a 3-D image of metaphase chromosomes and inspect the metadata

 image, axes, voxel_size, units = open_ij_tiff(